crate/cratedb-guide/docs/integrate/llamaindex/usage-azure.md

 [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/ai-services/openai-service) is a fully managed service on the Azure global infrastructure that lets developers integrate OpenAI models into applications.
 Through the Azure OpenAI API, you can access a wide range of AI models in a scalable and reliable way.

-This tutorial shows how to augment LLMs with data stored in CrateDB using LlamaIndex and Azure OpenAI, enabling natural‑language queries over your data.
+This usage guide shows how to augment LLMs with data stored in CrateDB using LlamaIndex and Azure OpenAI, enabling natural‑language queries over your data.

 If you want to run this in your own environment, we've provided all of the code and supporting resources that you'll need in the [`cratedb-examples`](https://github.com/crate/cratedb-examples/tree/main/topic/machine-learning/llama-index) GitHub repository.